jayaspassion/jayaspassion/README.md

-### Hi there 👋 I'm Jayasoorya, a passionate self-taught Full Stack Web Developer and a freelance software engineer from India.
+### Hi there 👋 I'm Jayasoorya, a passionate self-taught Full Stack Web Developer from India.
 I enjoy problem-solving and my passion for software lies with coming up with new ideas and implementing them.

 I am also an open-source enthusiast and continue to keep learning from the open-source community!